hydrobricks/hydrobricks-doc/doc/advanced.rst

 3. Evolution computed from shapefiles and delta-h method
 4. Evolution computed from ice thickness and delta-h method

+The definition of a land cover evolution does not replace the original definition of the hydro units, which need to be also provided to the function.
+The areas provided in the definition of the hydro units are the starting point of the model, and these changes will be enforced in due time.
+However, if some changes are defined for dates prior to the start of the modelling period, these changes will also be applied.

 Evolution set through csv file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^